Freshman Admission Requirements

 - SAT Reasoning Test with critical reading, math and writing; scores must be from same sitting

 - Recommended for engineering, biological or physical sciences majors:

-2 SAT Subject Tests closely related to your major.
+Math Level 2 and a SAT Subject Test closely related to your major.

 - Only your highest scores from a single sitting will be considered.